How Many Teeth Can You Have on One Implant? Complete Information

 Can a single implant support more than three teeth?

 A single implant typically supports up to three teeth.
-For bigger restorations, we use multiple implants.
-This ensures stability and proper function.
+For bigger restorations, multiple implants are used to ensure stability and proper function.

 How long do dental implants last?